 Dr. David Brownstein, MD, author of Iodine: Why you need it, Why you can't live without it points out that refined table salt is a lifeless product with all minerals removed and toxic chemicals added to produce the white color.

+This makes it difficult for the body to absorb the iodine in this lifeless product.
 He suggests the use of unrefined sea salt since it has the additional trace minerals not found in regular table salt.
+Celtic salt is the most highly recommended natural product. |

-Sea salt includes potassium which holds water in your cells along with magnesium which helps to combat adrenal fatigue.
+Sea salt includes potassium which holds water in your cells along with magnesium which helps to combat

-According to Janie A. Bowthorpe, M.Ed., author of Stop the Thyroid Madness: A Patient Revolution Against Decades of Inferior Treatment states that sea salt may be lacking sufficient iodine for your body.
+According to Janie A. Bowthorpe, M.Ed., author of Stop the Thyroid Madness: A Patient Revolution Against Decades of Inferior Treatment

 She recommends the addition of either kelp tablets, Iodoral (tablet form of Lugols) or liquid Lugols.